 sp_who, sp_who2 & sp_whoisactive

-Sp_whatnow? sp_who, sp_who2 and sp_whoisactive are stored procedures that allow you to view current users, sessions, and processes within a SQL Server instance.
-You’d want to see this for identifying things like blocking or checking general activity.
+Ever wondered what’s happening inside your SQL Server instance? sp_who, sp_who2 and sp_whoisactive are stored procedures that allow you to view current users, sessions, and processes within a SQL Server instance.
+This kind of information helps you diagnose blocking issues and monitor general activity.

 sp_who

-This’ll get you information on all background and user processes going on in SQL at the time of execution.
-Info includes login names, hostnames, what kind of SQL command is running and which database it’s running against.
+sp_who retrieves information on all active processes in SQL Server at the time of execution.
+It includes login names, hostnames, current commands being run (not full SQL text), and target databases.

 sp_who2